andrewcomputsci2019/PathFinderFX/README.md

 ```
 ___
 ### DEPTH FIRST SEARCH (DFS)
-[DFS](https://en.wikipedia.org/wiki/Depth-first_search) similar to BFS is a graph traversal that expands only a single search path until a dead end is meet, where it then back-tracks
+[DFS](https://en.wikipedia.org/wiki/Depth-first_search) similar to BFS is a graph traversal that expands only a single search path until a dead end is met, where it then back-tracks
 to an unvisited node and continues this process until all nodes have been searched or the goal has been found.
 This algorithm does
 not guarantee to find the shortest path.\
-Pseudo code
+Pseudocode
 ```
   path(node,predecessor):List<node>
       list = []